The Legality of Quarantine Powers:A Cross Country Analysis in the Light of Constitutional Safeguards

 In all of these cases, the fundamental idea upon which quarantine rested was an infection.
 If a disease is communicable from one person to another, then the only way to stop its spread is to break the chain of transmission, sequestration and quarantine.

 Human rights are the obligations which the states must abide by.
-In the recent pasts, not only India but other parts of the world have witnessed many large outbreaks of infectious diseases.
+In the recent past, not only India but other parts of the world have witnessed many large outbreaks of infectious diseases.
 And whenever such crises occur, they come up with different sets of tasks and obligations for various sections of the society particularly regulating entity i.e. government and its parts.
-The most exercised power of the government is imposing regulations and coercive measures to contain the spread in case of an upsurge of the communicable disease.
-The directions of Quarantine and isolation are among the most sought measures taken by the regulating authorities in most of the democratic countries.
+The most exercised power of the government is imposing regulations and coercive measures to contain the spread in case of an upsurge of communicable diseases.
+The directions of Quarantine and isolation are among the most sought measures taken by the regulating authorities in most democratic countries.